 Most of the time when I read about science and art in the newspaper, the story involves forensics and fakes.
-Now, I hold no grudges to CSI (after all, they're the ones who made science look riveting), but analyzing art is so much more than fake-busting.
+Now, I hold no grudges against the CSI (after all, they’re the ones who made science look riveting), but analyzing art is so much more than fake-busting.

-But unlike Fernande, Jester (image above right) has a more fragmented paper trail.
+Unlike Fernande, Picasso’s Jester (above) has a more fragmented paper trail.
 So where are these sculptures really from?
 Where were they made?

-A bit like cowboys do with cattle in fact, the different Parisian foundries would imprint their names on the sculptures they cast.
-But not all the time.
+A bit like cowboys do with cattle, the different Parisian foundries would imprint their names on the sculptures they cast—but not all the time.
 To complicate the situation further, unlike today when an artist may issue a limited numbered edition of his or her work, in the early 1900s dealers like Vollard would have a bronze cast made only when they had a definite client for it.
 And we don’t have good records of all these different casts for Picasso.
 Also, to complicate things even further, you have to take in account when the casting occurred.
 Sculptures that are cast later are less valuable than very early editions.

 So what does the art detective do?
 Interrogate the sculptures themselves!

 We first took a look at the materials and specifically the composition of bronze or brass.
-(Bronze is made primarily of copper, tin, and lead and brass is made of copper, zinc, and lead.)
-We used a portable elemental analyzer (or x-ray fluorescence (XRF) spectrometer ) to test the type and amount of these components on all the sculptures (68 total) we could get our hands on that were cast in Paris at the beginning of the 20th century.
-The good news is that, just like your aunt’s favorite brownie recipe, which she would not give away even if you bribed her, foundries had their secret mixtures that allowed the molten metal to flow better, produced fewer casting flaws, reduced the filing work after the cast, took up the patina better, etc.
+Bronze is made primarily of copper, tin, and lead and brass is made of copper, zinc, and lead.
+We used a portable elemental analyzer (or x-ray fluorescence (XRF) spectrometer) to test the type and amount of these components on all the sculptures (68 total) we could get our hands on that were cast in Paris in the early 20th century.
+The good news is that, just like your aunt’s favorite brownie recipe that she won't give away even if you bribe her, foundries had secret mixtures that allowed the molten metal to flow better, produced fewer casting flaws, reduced the filing work after the cast, took up the patina better, etc.

 —Francesca Casadio, Andrew W. Mellon Senior Conservation Scientist